Frequently Asked QuestionsJust the FAQs, Ma'am |

 Some questions and issues surface regularly on the Forums or in emails.
-This section has several of the most common questions.
+This section has a selection of the most common questions.
 Please read the questions before asking questions on the Forum.
 Several people have been known to have blood pressure problems.

 No.